huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

     }
 }

-// Creating a new class from the parent aka. inheritance class Lecturer extends Faculty {
+// Creating a new class from the parent, aka. inheritance class Lecturer extends Faculty {
     constructor(name, level, action, greet) {
-        // Chain constructor with super so that you don't need rewrite everything again
+        // Chain constructor with super so that you don't need to rewrite everything again
-        // You can just take out some of the properties( no need to be all) super(name, level);
+        // You can take out some of the properties( no need to be all) super(name, level);

         // Add a new property